microprediction/timemachines/README.md

   - **Simpler deployment**.
 There is no state, other that that explicitly returned to the caller.
 For skaters relying only on the timemachines and river packages (the fast ones), the state is a pure Python dictionary trivially converted to JSON and back (for instance in a web application).
 See the [FAQ](https://github.com/microprediction/timemachines/blob/main/FAQ.md) for a little more discussion.

 **NO CLASSES**.  **NO DATAFRAMES**. **NO CEREMONY**.  **NO HEAVY DEPENDENCIES**.

-Nothing to slow you down here.
-Even scipy, scikit-learn and pandas are optional installs.
+There's not much to slow you down here.

 To emphasize, in this package a time series "model" is a plain old function taking scalars and lists as arguments.
 Those functions have a "skater" signature, facilitating "[skating](https://github.com/microprediction/timemachines/blob/main/timemachines/skating.py)".
    One might say that skater functions *suggest* state machines for sequential assimilation of observations (as a data point arrives,